annbar13/AnnaBarcz_PORTFOLIO/README.md

 # PORTFOLIO

 ## About Me
 My name is Anna Barcz.
 I graduated University of Warsaw in the field Translation and Interpreting of Specialist Texts.
 On maternity leave I have had time to think about my future career path and I became interested in Testing.
+Diligent, responsible character, accurate,team spirit with an eye on detail.
 Through this Portfolio I would like to present my technical skills which I gained while participating different courses and workshops.

 [Anna Barcz LinkedIn Profile](https://www.linkedin.com/in/anna-barcz/)